kgantsov/doq/README.md

   --header 'Accept: application/json, application/problem+json' \
   --header 'Content-Type: application/json'
 ```

+If a message was not acked after a some timeout it will go back to a queue.

 To change a priority of the message with ID `123` to `12` call:
 ```python